Gelean/deldbot/README.md

 1. Register an application and obtain an Imgur client id and secret from https://api.imgur.com/oauth2/addclient
 1. Obtain an ITAD API Key by setting up an account and creating a new application at https://isthereanydeal.com/dev/app
 1. Obtain a Youtube API Key by setting up an account and creating a new application at https://console.developers.google.com/apis/credentials and enable the YouTube Data API v3 at https://console.developers.google.com/apis/api/youtube.googleapis.com/overview
+1. Copy ./config.json into ./.env/config.json
-1. Update config.json with your Discord bot's client id, client secret, discord token, plex id, plex token, username, password, plex token, plex server hostname, plex server port, omdb api key, imgur client id, imgur client secret, the id of the imgur album you wish to use, itad key, and your Youtube API key.
+1. Update ./.env/config.json with your Discord bot's client id, client secret, discord token, plex id, plex token, username, password, plex token, plex server hostname, plex server port, omdb api key, imgur client id, imgur client secret, the id of the imgur album you wish to use, itad key, and your Youtube API key.
 Many of these are optional depending on what functionality you would like to use.
 1. In Discord, go to User Settings > Appearance, enable Developer Mode, right-click your username, Copy ID, paste that number into the owner.id key in config.json
 1. Run the following: node start bot.js
     1. If you wish to use pm2 to run the bot and ensure it restarts automatically from crashes, run the following: pm2 start bot.js